yugabyte/yugabyte-db/docs/content/preview/architecture/transactions/read-committed.md

 </tbody>
 </table>

-The preceding outcome can occur via the following unlikely chance: until Client 1 commits, PostgreSQL on Client 2 for some reason is busy or slow, and hasn't yet picked a snapshot for execution.
+The preceding outcome can occur via the following unlikely circumstance: until Client 1 commits, PostgreSQL on Client 2 for some reason is busy or slow, and hasn't yet picked a snapshot for execution.
 Only after Client 1 commits, transaction on Client 2 picks a snapshot based off the current time for the statement.
 This leads to both rows being read as part of the snapshot and updated without any observable conflicts.

-Both the `common case` and `unlikely` outcome are valid and satisfy the semantics of Read Committed isolation level.
-And theoretically, the user cannot figure out which one will be seen because the user cannot differentiate between a pause due to waiting for a conflicting transaction or a pause due to the database just being busy or slow.
-Moreover, the `unlikely` case provides a stronger and more intuitive guarantee: the whole statement runs off a single snapshot.
+Both the `common case` and `unlikely` outcomes are valid and satisfy the semantics of Read Committed isolation level.
+And theoretically, the user cannot figure out which one will be seen because the user cannot differentiate between a pause due to waiting for a conflicting transaction, or a pause due to the database just being busy or slow.
+Moreover, the `unlikely` case provides a stronger and more intuitive guarantee that the whole statement runs off a single snapshot.

 These two possibilities show that the client cannot have application logic that relies on the expectation that the common case occurs always.
-Given this, YugabyteDB provides a stronger guarantee that each statement always works off just a single snapshot and no inconsistency is allowed even in case of a some conflicting rows.
-This leads to YugabyteDB always returning output similar to the second outcome in the above example which is also simpler to reason.
+Given this, YugabyteDB provides a stronger guarantee that each statement always works off just a single snapshot, and no inconsistency is allowed even in case of a some conflicting rows.
+This leads to YugabyteDB always returning output similar to the second outcome in the preceding example which is also simpler to reason.

 This might change in future as per [#11573](https://github.com/yugabyte/yugabyte-db/issues/11573), if it gains interest.